 Liberty Baptist Church has not always been known by its current name.
 Prior to 2006, under the leadership of Pastor Eddie Hague, it was known as Trenton Baptist Temple.
 Services were held in Trenton across from the Post Office in Brother Eddie's home.
 Eddie Hague resigned as pastor to tend to his ailing wife, Jeannie.
 The church soon after hired a young preacher, Joel Basham from Kentucky.
 The church was reorganized through Victory Baptist Church of Benton, Arkansas.
 After reorganizing, Trenton Baptist Temple assumed the new name of Liberty Baptist Church and purchased a different building in Trenton behind Eastview Manor Care Center.
 Pastor Joel Basham served at Liberty for nine years, after which he resigned to enter the field of evangelism.
-Liberty, as of August 2016, hired a new pastor, Brian Wilson.
-Pastor Wilson assumed the role of full time pastor the first Sunday of October in 2016.
+In August 2016, Liberty hired a new pastor, Brian Wilson.
+Pastor Wilson held the role until the fall of 2020, when he was called away to lead the church of his childhood, in Piedmont, MO.
+Liberty began praying and seeking a new pastor.
+After a year, the church was blessed to make contact with Bobby Harrell and his wife out of Topeka, KS.
+Pastor Bobby Harrell was unanimously voted upon by the church and assumed the position in August of 2021.

 Liberty Baptist Church is located in Trenton Missouri, a small town of approx. 6,000 people.
 Trenton is surrounded by rolling hills, corn fields, and cows.
 North Central Missouri College, Trenton High School, Middle School and Elementary School are all within minutes of our church.
 We are located at 2711 Meadowlark Lane, next to Eastview Manor Care Center, on the north side of town.